 In today’s technologically advanced and ever-changing world, businesses are continually working toward solutions to connect with each other using smart online platforms.
 Many companies have turned to paid services such as Zoom or WebEx to host online meetings internally or with clients.
 These paid services are often an additional expense and may lack consistency when it comes to video and audio quality.

-This is where Office 365 once again comes in, helping to make your business more productive, efficient, and cost-effective.
-Your business’s subscription to Office 365 currently includes the use of Skype for Business, but Microsoft is in the process of ending Skype and upgrading Teams to incorporate Skype’s capabilities.
-Currently, Skype for Business allows your team to internally chat with each other using video and audio calls through the Office 365 platform, as well as host video conference calls with external members, such as clients.
-In the future, Microsoft plans to keep the core functionality of Skype while innovating it over time and providing even better features, all within Microsoft Office Teams.
+This is where Microsoft 365 once again comes in, helping to make your business more productive, efficient, and cost-effective.
+Your business’s subscription to Microsoft 365 currently includes the use of Skype for Business, but Microsoft is in the process of ending Skype and upgrading Teams to incorporate Skype’s capabilities.
+Currently, Skype for Business allows your team to internally chat with each other using video and audio calls through the Microsoft 365 platform, as well as host video conference calls with external members, such as clients.
+In the future, Microsoft plans to keep the core functionality of Skype while innovating it over time and providing even better features, all within Microsoft Teams.

 Another service that many businesses use to host online web conferences is Zoom.
 Zoom’s lowest level of service is free but only allows meetings to last forty minutes or less.
 The least expensive paid service option for Zoom costs $14.99 a month per host and goes up to $19.99 a month per host.
 With the lower service level in Zoom, each conference can host 100 participants, while at the highest level of service, a user can host 200 participants.
 After you reach those limits, there are additional costs for hosting more participants.
 Compare this to Skype for Business which allows up to 10,000 participants for Webinar Broadcasts.